 Goldman Sachs has invested $9.6 million into the nation’s first ever Social Impact Bond or SIB.
 This bond addresses the recidivism rates in NYC prisons and will be used to help train and counsel at-risk incarcerated youths.

 As an advocate of shareholder activism, I seldom see more than one or two shareholder proposals on proxy statements.
 However, yesterday’s JP Morgan shareholder meeting contained 7 shareholder proposals and had me smiling like a kid in a candy store.
 Now this is what shareholder advocacy is supposed to look like.
 Considering the bank’s recent lost bet of $2 billion in derivative trading, this is an opportune time to perhaps take a brief look at what small and big shareholders were advocating for at one of the world’s largest banks:

 Realizing the pressure of a recent shareholder resolution, Goldman Sachs was able to get the largest public employee and health care workers’ union in the country, AFSCME, to pull their proposal regarding Lloyd Blankfein’s role as both CEO and chairman of the board.
 In lieu of yanking the proposal, Goldman will change its board structure and appoint a “lead director” to its board.

 Corporations and governments around the world took notice of the power of the masses in 2011 with the Occupy movement taking center stage.
 But behind the scene, investors used the power of their proxy and sent strong messages to executives and board members in record numbers to advocate for change at the companies they invest in.

-Harrington Investments, Inc., an investment advisory firm specializing in socially responsible investing (and my employer), announced today that it is divesting its entire holding in Chesapeake Energy Corporation (CHK) due to the corporation’s poor environmental record and its lack of accountability to shareholders.
+Harrington Investments, Inc., an investment advisory firm specializing in socially responsible investing, announced today that it is divesting its entire holding in Chesapeake Energy Corporation (CHK) due to the corporation’s poor environmental record and its lack of accountability to shareholders.